Memoir of the past

-“The heros of the past have all passed away, but there have been some strange rumors that one or two of them is still alive.
+“The past heroes have all passed away, but there have been some strange rumors that one or two of them are still alive.
 From what I have remembered from our last fight with the

-Demon Prince, they were all heavily injured to the point of death or were killed.
+Demon Prince, they were all heavily injured to death or were killed.
 I assumed they had all died because of the fatal wounds.”
 Dion’s voice grew solemn thinking about the past.
 His shoulders slouched forward as if it was weighed with a heavy burden.

 “So they all died?
 Wow.”
 Whistled Jack.
 Eve punched him on his side and gave him a glare.

 The world around Dion shifted into darkness as claps of thunder and lightning flashed before them.
-Loud thunderclouds rolled in like rolling drums.
-Lightning strikes in cacophony as one hit the grasslands.
-A cackling like sound could be heard as twigs broke, fire had begun, and smoke rose up from the grasslands and towards the sky.
+Loud thunder clouds rolled in like rolling drums.
+Lightning strikes in cacophony as one hits the grasslands.
+A cackling sound could be heard as twigs broke, the fire had begun, and smoke rose from the grasslands and towards the sky.

 “The signs are apparent.
-There are in total of nine stages before the enemy encroaches upon us like a venomous snake.
-Each stronger and powerful than the next.
-The lady of life will move forward to cast her seeds outwards to the world trying to find the selected people who can withstand the future to come.”
-Dion closed his eyes and breathed in a deep breath that seemed as if life had escaped out of him.
-“I don’t know any more if what we have left behind is a curse or a blessing.
+There are nine stages before the enemy encroaches upon us like a venomous snake.
+Each is stronger and more powerful than the next.
+Then, finally, the lady of life will move forward to cast her seeds outwards to the world, trying to find the selected people who can withstand the future to come.”
+Dion closed his eyes and breathed in a deep breath that seemed like life had escaped him.
+“I don’t know if what we left behind is a curse or a blessing.
 Even the lady’s gift is just another stall for time.
 I cannot help but wonder what the world of Noriene has set for you all.”

-“But there was one thing that I heard over the age of time that the race of Drezo Regalia knows the history to the Ancient art of Words, and have lived longer than I. The amount of knowledge that they know is enormous.”
-Dion’s eyes opened and a glint of hope appeared in his gaze.
-He stared towards them with more dedication than before.
+“But there was one thing I heard over time: the race of Drezo Regalia knows the history to the Ancient art of Words and has lived longer than I. The amount of knowledge that they know is enormous.”
+Dion’s eyes opened, and a glint of hope appeared in his gaze.
+He started toward them with more dedication than before.

-“I have tried to stop the progress of contamination, but I still have not found the answer.”
-Dion’s hands balled up into a fist and he paced back and forth.
+“I have tried to stop the progress of contamination, but I still haven’t found the answer.”
+Dion’s hands balled into a fist, paced back and forth.
 “I know I can make her better.”
 He stopped and turned towards them once more.
 His eyes gleamed with darkness.
-“The demons are moving in rapid succession, and they are planning something.
-Already I have found that these tears in the fabric of dimensions are causing problems to both worlds.
+“The demons are rushing, and they are planning something.
+Already I have found that these tears in the fabric of dimensions are causing problems for both worlds.
 Amending these problematic holes is possible.
-Small tears are simple to fix in which case tools from natural stones and crystals can be used, while something larger takes more power that needs a stronger will and power to close.
+Small tears are simple to fix, in which case tools from natural stones and crystals can be used, while something larger takes more power that needs a stronger will and power to close.
 There are worse things that go bump in the night than demons.
-To you Adventurers who watched this from the beginning.
-I pray that this is not the end of your journey, and it is instead a beginning towards a brighter future.
-Even though I pray to no god, in my last solemn days the hint of a god has been crossing my mind more frequently than before.”
+To you Adventurers who watched this from the beginning, I pray that this is not the end of your journey, and it is instead a beginning towards a brighter future.
+Even though I pray to no god, in my last solemn days, the hint of a god has crossed my mind more frequently.”